 We would love to see your fireworks images!
 In fact, if you want to tag Techaeris to share your image with us, please tag it with #July4Techaeris.
 We will share some of your submissions on our social media networks and mention our next podcast’s best images!

 If you have any questions, please let us know in the comments below or on our social networks.
 Links to our social network pages can be found on the left side of your screen.

 If you enjoyed this article on how to photograph fireworks, you might enjoy this article on the science behind fireworks!
 Happy 4th of July!

 What are you doing this year to celebrate the 4th of July?
-Are you going to photograph fireworks?
-Let us know in the comments below or on Twitter, or on Facebook.
+Please share your thoughts on any of the social media pages listed below.
 You can also comment on our MeWe page by joining the MeWe social network.